boriszhilko/items-packs-calculator/README.md

 ### Via Frontend

-1. Visit the deployed Heroku app at [https://items-packs-calculator-f97c28fbf434.herokuapp.com](https://items-packs-calculator-f97c28fbf434.herokuapp.com), or open `frontend/index.html` locally to run in your browser.
+1. Visit the deployed Heroku app at [https://items-packs-calculator-f97c28fbf434.herokuapp.com](https://items-packs-calculator-f97c28fbf434.herokuapp.com)
 2. Enter a number of items (e.g., 501).
 3. Click **Calculate**.
 A JSON result indicating your pack distribution will appear in the "Result" section.